Feasibility Study for EVSE & Solar Microgrids kicks off for thirty LA County Lifeguard Station…

 The Clean Coalition helps set the stage for a showcase solar+storage solution that spans multiple sites on the Hawaiian island of Kauai.
 The solution is a game changer for the electricity industry because it illuminates the cost-effectiveness of local solar energy that is delivered when desired, rather than only while the sun is shining.
 The Clean Coalition was engaged to conduct analysis that maximized economic value and minimized fossil fuel usage for a solar+storage solution that will provide energy at 11 cents/kWh, which is 10% less than the 12.5 cents/kWh average cost of electricity in the United States.
 The same type of solar+storage solution can be configured to provide indefinite renewables-driven backup power to critical community facilities.
 This Kauai example, which spans multiple sites, combines 28 MW of solar with 20 MW/100 MW-hours of batteries and will provide 11% of Kauai’s electricity once online in 2018.

-Peninsula Advanced Energy Community launches, providing framework for the future of clean energy
+Launching the Peninsula Advanced Energy Community, providing a framework for the future of clean energy

 The Clean Coalition launches the Peninsula Advanced Energy Community, which was one of 13 projects selected for funding by the CEC.
 The PAEC will address policy, permitting, and financing barriers impeding the development of Advanced Energy Communities.
 Collaborators include PG&E, SamTrans, Facebook, Stanford University, and Kaiser Permanente.